fmgarage/ft-fms-docker/README.md

 /mnt/c/Users/your_windows_username/Documents/fms/build/install.sh
 ```

 Yet, it's recommended to mount volumes from the WSL filesystem.
-It's easy to copy the installer into the Linux filesystem like so
+It's easy to copy the installer into the Linux filesystem like so:
 ```
 sudo cp -r /mnt/c/Users/your_windows_username/Documents/fms ~
 ```